xishangxjb/aiptest/README.md

 * `cd ../client && npm start` move in client folder to start client.
 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Error: bcrypt for windows10
+Open powershell with administrator privileges and run this command, then proceed with bcrypt installation
+* `npm install --global --production windows-build-tools

+if you have the same problem with other system, visit [node.bcrypt.js](https://github.com/kelektiv/node.bcrypt.js/wiki/Installation-Instructions) github.